The Exploration Museum: Apollo astronaut training in Iceland

 The Exploration Museum opened its first exhibition in May 2011, detailing the Apollo geology training in Iceland in 1965 and 1967.
 The exhibition was opened 50 years after US president John F. Kennedy first announced the goal of landing a man on the Moon by the end of 1969.
-The geology field exercises were intended to develop the astronauts observational skills in recognizing basic geologic structures.
-Over 50 photographs from the field training are in the museums collection.
+The geology field exercises were intended to develop the astronauts' observational skills in recognizing basic geologic structures.
+Over 50 photographs from the field training are in the museum's collection.
 In the words of Phinney, "Iceland was probably the most Moon-like of all the field areas that were visited."

 In 2015, on the 50th anniversary of the first Apollo geology field trip to Iceland, the museum organized a return trip to the training area with three Apollo astronauts, Walter Cunningham of Apollo 7, Rusty Schweikart of Apollo 9, and Harrison Schmitt of Apollo 17.
 On the same occasion, Neil Armstrong's grandchildren unveiled The Astronaut Monument outside the museum, honoring the astronauts that trained in Iceland.